ZoneMinder/zmeventnotification/docs/guides/es_faq.rst

     2018-12-20,08:32:43 Raw incoming message: {"event":"push","data":{"type":"token","platform":"ios","token":"cVuLzCBsEn4:APA91bHYuO3hVJqTIMsm0IRNQEYAUa<deleted>GYBwNdwRfKyZV0","monlist":"1,2,4,5,6,7,11","intlist":"45,60,0,0,0,45,45","state":"enabled"}}

 If you don't see these logs on the event server, zmNinja is not able to connect to the event server.
-This may be because of several reasons: a) Your event server IP/DNS is not reachable from your phone b) If you are using SSL, your certificates are invalid (try disabling SSL first - both on the event server and on zmNinja) c) Your zmNinja configuration is wrong (the most common error I see is the server has SSL disabled, but zmNinja is configured to use ``wss://`` instead of ``ws://``)
+This may be because of several reasons:

+* Your event server IP/DNS is not reachable from your phone

+* If you are using SSL, your certificates are invalid (try disabling SSL first - both on the event server and on zmNinja)

+* Your zmNinja configuration is wrong (the most common error I see is the server has SSL disabled, but zmNinja is configured to use ``wss://`` instead of ``ws://``)

 7. Assuming the above worked, go to zmNinja logs in the app.
 Somewhere